Part-Time Programme > Painting From The Old Masters

 - Liquin Original by Winsor & Newton

 - Odorless Mineral Spirits (Please Note: Only aroma-free solvents such as Gamsol are permitted for use in the studio.
-Please do not bring turpentine or any other strong-smelling solvents.)
+Please do not bring genuine turpentine or any other strong-smelling solvents.)

 - Soft graphite pencil for sketching (either B or 2B)